 - Intel opened a $5 billion chip manufacturing facility in Arizona.

-- Brooks Brothers bought a manufacturing plant in Massachusetts and have moved 70% of its production there.
+- Brooks Brothers bought a manufacturing plant in Massachusetts and has moved 70% of its production there.

 Supply Chains Take on Reshoring